August Rigo: Music career

-On September 18th, 2015, August Rigo released the Japanese version of his album "The Fall Out" on Manhattan Records in Japan.
-"The Fall Out" was released independently on Rigo's label "Summerchild Records" in Canada on November 6th, 2015.
+On September 18, 2015, August Rigo released the Japanese version of his album "The Fall Out" on Manhattan Records in Japan.
+"The Fall Out" was released independently on Rigo's label "Summerchild Records" in Canada on November 6, 2015.
 The album was nominated for a Juno Award for Best R&B/Soul Recording.

+In 2024 Rigo composed music for the television series Gangnam Project.